 When it comes to painting that can be rolled onto the surface, dry fall paint is probably not the first that comes to mind.

 While it is mostly sprayed, the fact is if you have a ceiling (or a wall) that you would like to repaint, you can apply dry fall paint by using a roller to get great results.
+But there’s a trick involved when you want to use a roller or a brush to apply dry fall paint.
+Otherwise, it will be inefficient and difficult.

-Before we come to those tricks and steps to use this type of paint, let’s understand what is dry fall paint first!
+Before we come to those tricks and steps to use this type of paint, let’s understand what is dry fall paint first.

 Dry Fall Paint